 Keeping Toolbox Talks Fresh

 Whatever you call them – Toolbox Talks, Tailgate Talks, Safety Huddles – discussions at the beginning of a shift that bring awareness to safety and health topics are routine throughout the aggregates industry.
 But materials can get stale, repetitive, or boring – all of which mean the important messages being delivered may not be reaching those who need to hear it most: the workers.
-The NSSGA Health and Safety Committee offers these innovative practices to help keep your Toolbox Talks fresh, engaging, and effective.
+The NSSGA Health & Safety Subcommittee offers these innovative practices to help keep your Toolbox Talks fresh, engaging, and effective.